 Key Takeaways

-• Labor cost in manufacturing includes direct wages, indirect labor, payroll taxes, benefits, and overtime — not just hourly rates.
+- Labor cost in manufacturing covers direct wages, indirect labor, payroll taxes, benefits, and overtime.
+The hourly rate on the paycheck is only part of it.

-• Most manufacturers spend 20–35% of revenue on labor, though the ratio varies by sub-industry and automation level.
+- Most manufacturers spend 20-35% of revenue on labor, but the ratio swings based on your sub-industry and how much you’ve automated.

-• Syncing labor cost data with QuickBooks eliminates manual COGS errors and accelerates month-end close.
+- Syncing labor data with QuickBooks kills the manual COGS errors that drag out month-end close.

-• AI-powered tools can flag labor cost anomalies and forecast staffing needs before overtime surprises hit your P&L.
+- AI tools can flag labor anomalies and forecast staffing before overtime blindsides your P&L

 What Are Labor Costs In Manufacturing?

-• Direct labor: Machine operators, assemblers, welders, and line workers whose time is traceable to specific products
+- Direct labor: Machine operators, assemblers, welders, and line workers whose hours tie to specific products.

-• Indirect labor: Supervisors, maintenance technicians, quality inspectors, and plant managers who support production but do not touch specific units
+- Indirect labor: Supervisors, maintenance techs, quality inspectors, and plant managers who support production but don’t touch specific units.

-• Benefits: Health insurance, paid time off, retirement contributions, and workers’ compensation
+- Benefits: Health insurance, PTO, retirement contributions, workers’ comp.

-• Overtime premiums: The additional 50% (or more) paid for hours worked beyond 40 per week
+- Overtime premiums: The extra 50% (or more) for hours past 40 a week.

 Direct Vs. Indirect Labor Costs

-Direct labor includes workers whose time you can trace to a specific product or work order.
-A CNC operator cutting parts for a custom aerospace bracket is direct labor.
-So is a welder fabricating frames for a batch of industrial shelving.
-If you can point to the finished goods and say “this person’s hours made these units,” that is direct labor.
+Direct labor is anyone whose hours you can trace to a specific product or work order.
+A CNC operator cutting parts for a custom aerospace bracket counts.
+So does a welder fabricating frames for a batch of industrial shelving.
+If you can point to finished goods and say “this person’s hours made these units,” that’s direct labor.

-Indirect labor includes workers who support production but cannot be tied to a single unit.
-The maintenance technician who keeps the CNC machines running, the plant manager who schedules shifts, and the quality inspector who samples finished goods all fall into this category.
-Their work is essential, but you cannot allocate their hours to one specific product.
+Indirect labor supports production but can’t be tied to a single unit.
+The maintenance tech keeping the CNC machines running, the plant manager scheduling shifts, the quality inspector pulling samples.
+Their work is essential.
+You just can’t assign their hours to one specific product.

-Here is a quick example: A metal fabrication shop employs three welders who build product and one maintenance technician who services equipment.
-The welders’ hours go directly to work orders.
+Quick example: a metal fab shop runs three welders building product and one maintenance tech servicing equipment.
+The welders’ hours go straight to work orders.
 The maintenance tech’s hours get allocated across all production as overhead.
-Mixing them together means your job costing reports lie to you.
+Mix them, and your job costing reports stop telling the truth.

 The formula for labor cost per unit is straightforward: Total Direct Labor Cost divided by Total Units Produced.
 Getting the inputs right is where most manufacturers stumble.